Binfield: Public houses

+The White Horse was an almshouse endowed by the Duke of York, and was known at the time as the white house because of its white exterior.

 Sport

 Binfield has a cricket club, Binfield CC founded in 1865.
 They celebrated their 150th anniversary by hosting an MCC X1 and paying a return fixture at Lord's.
 They became champions of the Morrants Chiltern League for the very first time in 2009.
 The village has a football team, founded by the brick makers of the village in 1892.
 Binfield F.C. is a Step 5, FA Community Standard club, with 32 teams from Under 7s to Veterans, including girls' teams.
 The first team played in the FA Cup for the first time in season 2009–10, after being promoted to the Hellenic Football League Premier Division from Division 1 East, which they won in 2008–09.
 The first team won The AM Print & Copy Floodlit cup in April 2012.
 Binfield is also the home to The Bowmen Of Warfield archery club who have their own field on Hill Farm Lane.
 Bowmen of Warfield have over 150 members.